 Perhaps psychology is too easy a target.
 But as we survey the history of that peculiar branch of empirical imitation known as the human sciences, we find a rich mine of similar absurdity.
 Some brilliant observer termed the study of sociology “the excruciating elaboration of the obvious” after reading a study confirming that paraplegic hitchhikers were picked up less frequently than able-bodied ones.
 And who can forget the red faces of economists as they surveyed the wreckage of the 2008 financial collapse, a moment immortalized by Jon Stewart’s pitiless skewering of Mad Money’s Jim Cramer?
 Whatever plagues psychology also casts its pall on other soft sciences.
 And therein hangs a twentieth century tale.

 First, as always, it is useful to clarify what we are talking about.
-The human or soft sciences are a set of relatively recent disciplines whose scope and methodology was established in the 1900’s.
+The human or soft sciences are a set of relatively recent disciplines whose scope and methodology was fixed in the 1900’s.
 Their subject matter differs from the natural or hard sciences that are their predecessors and their inspiration in this way: the human sciences study elements of human free will and the behavior related to it.
 What happens to a person’s body as she jumps from the airplane is physics.
-What happens to her biological functioning is any of a related group of medical sciences: neurology, physiology, cardiology, biochemistry, hematology, etc. Forensics and chemistry examine what happens after she hits the ground.
+What happens to her biological functioning is any of a related group of medical sciences: neurology, physiology, cardiology, biochemistry, hematology, etc. Forensics, chemistry, and aerodynamics explain what happens when her parachute fails to open.
 All of these studies exclude the issue of why she jumped.
 That is the domain of the soft sciences.
 When we try to use empirical methodology to examine “the black box” of choice-making, we enter the human sciences.
-Besides those mentioned—psychology, sociology, economics—we might add criminology, anthropology, education and many other subsets.
+Besides those mentioned—psychology, sociology, economics — we might add criminology, anthropology, education, ethnology, and many other subsets.
 In some ways these soft sciences resemble the hard sciences.
 They make use of a specialized vocabulary that excludes outsiders.
 They branch into sub-disciplines as the hard sciences do.
 They often set up experiments and publish papers in academic journals.
 They form departments on college campuses and award undergraduate and graduate degrees.
 To a casual observer, the human sciences may seem to be just another of the many subdivisions of the empirical quest to subject nature to the scientific method.
 But don’t be fooled.
 The emulation of the natural sciences by the human sciences was intentional and perhaps originally well-intentioned, but it proved quixotic and delusional in the long run and has caused incalculable historical harm.

 But we face a chicken-and-egg problem on this score.
 The methods of science are valued not for their own sake but because they work.
 They have produced astonishing results.
 You can see these in three different orders of magnitude, all equally impressive.
 First, the interlocking subject disciplines of the hard sciences have proceeded from observation to theory about reality, and the theories all confirm each other (the exception of quantum and gravitational forces in physics is being whittled at today).
 The guiding theoretical basis of each subject discipline is its paradigm.
-It channels work in the field into productive investigations and excludes outlier theories that challenge it.
+It channels work in the field into productive investigations and excludes outlier theories that challenge them.
 It unifies experimental and observational work.
 Now this might be seen as a construction rather than a discovery of the fundamental unity of nature; that argument fails because the paradigms of one discipline must accord with those of related fields.
 So, for instance, biology is built on the fundamental chemistry of the periodic table, and each subdivision of the biological sciences investigates its own slice of reality, all building mutually supportive theories upon the dominant paradigms of the field.
 This interlocking relationship strongly supports the accuracy of each field of study.
 A second impressive indicator of science’s success is the increasing complexity of its studies, revealing layer after layer of often surprising truths about the material structures of reality.
 These deep observational and experimental findings often overturn entire paradigms and reorient the life work of experts in the field.
 At this frontier of investigation, it is not the connections among disciplines that impress us but the abstraction within each field, with experimental verification often resulting from rather than producing theoretical mathematical models.
 This networking and depth of study are impressive enough to confirm the natural sciences as the royal road to truth, yet what matters most to ordinary folks is the final verification of scientific success: its technology.
-The greatest material advances in human history have coincided with the maturation of the sciences.
+The greatest material advances in human history have coincided with the maturation of the sciences, and that maturation may be summarized as a learned process of minimizing experience while maximizing reasoning about it, something possible in a laboratory experiment and utterly impossible for undistilled experience.
+It is not the experience that makes science work, for experiences are unreplicable, unique, and nested so deeply in context that they prove resistant to analysis.
+It is analysis itself, the creation of experiences so simple and lacking in variables that they seem made up more of mind than of world, that makes empiricism and its wonders possible.
 Who can doubt its truth-finding power?

 It is perhaps forgivable that Jean Jacques Rousseau’s vision of the social contract should have inspired the French Revolution’s Reign of Terror of 1793.
 The truth-telling power of natural philosophy was in its infancy, and Rousseau was a thoughtful and witty critic of the social order of the ancien regime; his take on the new Romanticism that was sweeping popular Western culture was original and powerful.
 Nor is it surprising that Rousseau pushed Immanuel Kant into articulating the revolution in philosophy that was The Critique of Pure Reason.
 That one philosopher should challenge another is part of the great conversation of ideas stretching back to the Hellenic Age.
 What is unfathomable to me is that Rousseau should be regarded as the father of American educational theory in the twentieth century.
 Now here is a puzzle.
 Rousseau’s fictional narrative advocating “natural education,” Emile, provoked lasting debate about the best means of schooling.
 This debate ignored the historical truths that Rousseau fathered five children, all of whom were sent to orphanages as infants; he had no expertise whatsoever in tutoring.
 The question of whether children should be allowed to follow their interests or be inculcated with habits and general knowledge is certainly worth serious discussion and debate among all interested parties.
 But that is not what happened.